 Genotype-directed anticancer drugs often target gain-of-function oncogenic mutations in cancer cells and thus have fewer side effects in normal tissue.
 However, some cancer driver mutations such as loss-of-function alterations in tumor suppressors are not directly actionable.
 In this context, “synthetic lethality” is often employed to identify alternative drug targets whose inhibition is selectively lethal to the cancer cells harboring these hard-to-treat mutations.

-Inactivation of SWI/SNF chromatin remodelling genes are important causes of cancers (PMID: 21654818; 26601204).
+Inactivation of SWI/SNF chromatin remodeling genes is known to cause cancers (PMID: 21654818; 26601204).
 Deleterious mutations in SMARCA4, a key SWI/SNF component, underlie the rare but often lethal cancer of young women – small cell carcinoma of the ovary, hypercalcemic type (SCCOHT) (PMID: 24658001; 24658002; 24658004).
-Similarly, rare but highly aggressive atypical teratoid/rhabdoid tumors (AT/RTs) affecting children central nervous system are attributable to inactivating mutations in another SWI/SNF member, SMARCB1 (PMID: 9671307; 9892189).
+Similarly, rare but highly aggressive atypical teratoid/rhabdoid tumors (AT/RTs) affecting the central nervous system in children are attributable to inactivating mutations in another SWI/SNF member, SMARCB1 (PMID: 9671307; 9892189).
 In addition, SMARCA4 is also frequently inactivated by mutations and other mechanisms in common cancers such as NSCLC (PMID: 12566296; 21280140; 25079552).
 However, the underlying mechanisms of SWI/SNF loss in driving tumorigenesis are currently unclear.
 Thus, SWI/SNF-deficient cancers still lack rationalized and targeted treatment options.

 We have previously linked several chromatin factors altered in cancers to oncogenic pathways and identified potential treatment strategies (see selected publications).
 Recently, we uncovered a common druggable vulnerability shared by SMARCA4-deficient SCCOHT and NSCLC: SMARCA4-loss in these cancers causes cyclin D1 deficiency leading to susceptibility to CDK4/6 inhibition (PMID: 30718506, 30718512).
 These results suggest that FDA-approved CDK4/6 inhibitors could be effective to treat these aggressive cancers.
 This is currently being tested as a part of the Canadian Profiling and Targeted Agent Utilization Trial (CAPTUR) (NCT03297606) based on our findings.

 Currently, we are using druggable gene-family shRNA/CRISPR libraries and compound collections to identify other SWI/SNF synthetic lethal targets in SCCOHT, AT/RT, and NSCLC.
 Furthermore, we aim to reveal the driver pathways of SWI/SNF loss using complementary functional genetics and biochemical tools.
 Our goal is to uncover and target vulnerabilities of these hard-to-treat cancers, resulting in clinical benefit for patients.